-1. The Complete iOS 11 & Swift Developer Course (Udemy)
+1. The Complete iOS 13 Developer Course (Udemy)

 This is the most comprehensive online training program I’ve found for learning iOS and Swift development.
-This best-selling course is taught by master teacher Rob Percival who has more than 100,000 students online (he previously taught courses in iOS 7, 8, 9 and 10) and he is always updating the course with new modules and information as iOS progresses.
+This best-selling course is taught by master teacher Rob Percival who has more than 100,000 students online.

 2. Launch Your Career In iOS (University of Toronto)

 A new iOS development curriculum from the University of Toronto on Coursera.
-It includes three University courses: Introduction to Swift Programming, iOS App Development Basics and App Design and Development for iOS, along with a captstone project where you build your own iOS app.
+It includes three University courses: Introduction to Swift Programming, iOS App Development Basics, and App Design and Development for iOS, along with a capstone project where you build your own iOS app.